Heng-NUS/FYP/README.md

 - nltk 3.4.5

 ## Usage ##
 The code has been tested on MacOS, Windows and Ubuntu.
-For mac users, there is a known bug caused by the multiprocess package of Python, you can ignore the warning message since it doesn't affect the output
+For mac users, there is a known bug caused by the multiprocess package of Python, you can ignore the warning message since it doesn't affect the output.
+The scripts are in the 'code' file, and they are independent from each other.

 **1. Preprocess data**
   	 We provide a python script to preprocess data